remymiguk/leptos_study/README.md

       How get the result, if it works successfully ???
       Maybe I should have a signal
       Appears that should read the signal from value(), but should certify what is returns in the first moment

+- [ ] Maybe to create a Table/Grid model, to manage pagination, count, crud, etc.

 # Leptos study project Axum